ECE 205: Diversity and Ethics in Early Childhood Education

 The course is grounded in the four goals of anti-bias education: Identity, Diversity, Justice, and Activism.
 Using this framework, students discuss how to create early learning environments that are inclusive of all identities, affirm diversity as an asset, and proactively challenge barriers to inclusion, such as stereotyping, prejudice and discrimination.

 Ethical considerations around equity, access, and advocating for every child's full inclusion and participation will be central themes.
 Students will review the NAEYC Code of Ethical Conduct and wrestle with how to uphold the highest standards of ethics and inclusivity as early childhood educators.
 Students will emerge prepared to create inclusive, equitable, and culturally responsive learning environments that enable all children to thrive.
+2 hours of field experience (observation) required for completion of this course.
 (3 credits)

 Prerequisite